Johanna Burton: Career

 Burton was a curatorial fellow at the New Museum in New York City in 2002.
 She served as associate director and a faculty member of the Whitney Museum's Independent Study Program from 2008 to 2010.
 From 2010 to 2013, she was director of the graduate program at the Bard College's Center for Curatorial Studies and Art in Contemporary Culture, after which she continued to serve as a faculty member.
 Her position at Bard College ended in a group show called "Anti-Establishment", featuring artists who, in her words, work with "novel collective relationships and emergent models of engaged citizenship."
 The Emily Hall Tremaine Foundation awarded her a $150,000 grant in 2012 to support her exhibition "Slow Dance".
 She curated a 2011 exhibition on Sherrie Levine at the Whitney Museum, and with curator Anne Ellegood, she guest-curated a 2014 exhibition at the Hammer Museum on critique and appropriation.
 She also curated exhibitions for artists Simone Leigh and Haim Steinbach.

 In 2013, Burton returned to the New Museum to become director and curator of its education and public programs, succeeding Eungie Joo.
-She was curator of the 2017 exhibition "Trigger: Gender as a Tool and a Weapon", which features work by 40 artists of different generations which explores gender beyond the concepts of "male" and "female" in the gender binary.
+She was curator of the 2017 exhibition "Trigger: Gender as a Tool and a Weapon", which features work by 40 artists of different generations which explores gender beyond the gender binary.
 The New York Times described it as the largest show at a major museum to explore gender fluidity.

 The Wexner Center for the Arts at Ohio State University named Burton as its director in 2018, following the departure of Sherri Geldin.
 She was selected as a 2019 Center for Curatorial Leadership Fellowship.
 In late 2021, she was named executive director of the Museum of Contemporary Art in Los Angeles.
 Burton was to lead the MOCA with museum director Klaus Biesenbach, but she was named director two weeks later when Biesenbach quit the museum.

-On July 24, 2025, it was announced that she would become director of the Institute of Contemporary Art (known as ICA Philadelphia) at the University of Pennsylvania, effective November 1, 2025.
+In July 2025, it was announced that Burton would become director of the Institute of Contemporary Art, Philadelphia, in November.
+She left MOCA in July 2025.